ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Find out more about <a href="https://www.threesixtygiving.org/support/why-publish-grants-data/" target="_blank">the benefits of publishing 360Giving data.</a>

 ## About grants management systems
-Funders of all shapes and sizes have become 360Giving data publishers, using a range of grants management systems and some by collecting basic data in spreadsheets.
+Funders of all shapes and sizes have become 360Giving data publishers.
+Many using a wide range of grants management systems but some collect basic data in spreadsheets.

 Where and how you collect and store information about your grants has a fundamental impact on the data you will be able to share.
 This will also influence the practical process taken to format your data to the 360Giving Data Standard.